acidtmn/nodebb3/README.md

 The three volumes are linked to the named volumes `nodebb-data`, `nodebb-files` and `nodebb-config`.
 Change things as you like.

-Start the container
+### Start the container

 `docker start myNodeBB`

 On first run, NodeBB will start it's web installer interface.
 There you can create your admin account and set things up.
-Switch the database to Redis and click "Install NodeBB".
+**Switch the database to Redis** and click "Install NodeBB".
 When everything is done, click "Launch NodeBB".
 The container will restart and the browser switch to the forum.

-**Attention:**
+### Attention

+I am not sure, if an upgrade from 1.19.x to 2.x.x works well in terms of the DB schema upgrade.
+So be sure to backup your volumes in case anything goes awry.

 The Web Installer of 1.19.4 leaks the admin password to the log!
 Be sure to change it right after a fresh installation.